This is a fairly long topic, so I'm going to break it down into pieces.

 Fixed Price Projects

 I may make a fixed-price bid on your project, but only if you have used my roadmapping services for it first.
-In this case, the roadmapping fees will be deducted from my bid.
 Project-based work is done remotely (barring any meetings we agree on before starting), on the schedule we agree on for completion and any other milestones.

 I generally require a 50% deposit up front, and the rest within two weeks of completion.
 For unusually long projects, we may negotiate other milestone payments.